semjz/refactored-backgammon/README.md

 This is a backgammon game.
-In the curreent version it is playable on one computer. please run main.py.
+In the curreent version it is playable on one computer.

+To run the game use this command: python main.py

 Here is a video of me playing the game: